Azure-Samples/active-directory-dotnet-windows-store/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService-StoreApp` application.
 3. On the applications tab, select the `TodoListService-StoreApp` application.
-4. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TodoListService-StoreApp-contoso.azurewebsites.net](https://TodoListService-StoreApp-contoso.azurewebsites.net).
+4. In the 'Manage' section select 'Authentication' and update the Sign-On URL and Reply URL fields to the address of your service, for example [https://TodoListService-StoreApp-contoso.azurewebsites.net](https://TodoListService-StoreApp-contoso.azurewebsites.net).
 Save the configuration.

 ### Update the `TodoListClient-StoreApp` to call the `TodoListService-StoreApp` Running in Azure Web Sites